itsroops/fastqc-with-apache-spark/readme.md

 **java -jar /target/fastqc_spark-0.0.1-SNAPSHOT-jar-with-dependencies.jar *INPUT_FILE* *OUTPUT_FILE***

 Please make sure that a stable version of Java 8 is installed in your system.
-Evenn though the program uses Apache Spark for computation, explicit installation of the same is not required as the JAR file aboe takes care of all the dependencies and download them for the execution of the program.
+Even though the program uses Apache Spark for computation, explicit installation of the same is not required as the JAR file above takes care of all the dependencies and download them for the execution of the program.